Knowledge Frontiers: International Interdisciplinary Research 2021

 Awards of 24 months in duration and up to £200,000 are available.

-Funding can be used to support research expenses and consumables; travel and subsistence; networking, meeting and conference costs; and research and/or clerical assistance (postdoctoral or equivalent).
+Funding can be used to support the time of the Principal Investigator and Co-Applicants; postdoctoral (or equivalent) research assistance; travel, fieldwork and related expenses; and networking costs.
 Awards are offered on a 100% full economic costing basis.

 Applications must be submitted online using the British Academy's Grant Management System (GMS), Flexi-Grant®.

-The deadline for submissions and UK institutional approval is 23 October 2019 at 17.00 (UK time).
+The deadline for submissions and UK institutional approval is 17.00 (UK time) on 21 October 2020.